octokit/octokit.net/CONTRIBUTING.md

 ### Submitting Changes

+You can publish your branch from GitHub for Windows, or run this command from the Git Shell:

+`git push origin MY-BRANCH-NAME`

 Once your changes are ready to be reviewed, publish the branch to GitHub and [open a pull request](https://help.github.com/articles/using-pull-requests) against it.